 The flag of the Rape of Pevensey is charged with a red spread eagle.
 The design depicts the ‘Pevensey Eagle’ which originated on the arms

 of the de Aquila family.
 Euguenulf de Aquila came over with William I and was killed at the Battle of Hastings; his descendant, Gilbert de Aquila, was bestowed with the Rape of Pevensey.
 The area was known between 1106 and 1234 as the ‘Honour of the Eagle’.

-This red eagle now appears on the recently installed town sign of Pevensey
+of Goss ware China from the early twentieth century, appears on the recently installed town sign of Pevensey

 and Pevensey Bay Sailing Club

 which also uses the device for a sailing penannt, set against a field of gold.

 Eastbourne’s motorcycle speedway team, based in Arlington, has used the nickname “The Eagles” since it was established in 1937 and used eagle emblems